ZBlocker655/notes/literature/2023/Ultralearning.md

 **Procedures** is anything you need to practice, for example, properly pronouncing words in a language.

-66 10% rule
+66
-69 long term metalearning is best benefit, universal.
-"How to learn hard things"
+The 10% Rule is a quick guideline to determine how much time to spend metalearning - aka learning how to learn, when doing an ultralearning project.
+When in doubt, spend approximately 10% of your time researching (or metalearning) and the rest of the time actually learning.

+69
+While metalearning can have short-term benefits for the current ultralearning project, its true benefit is long-term (and applicable to any other ultralearning project) - it is the ability to learn hard things.

 # Chapter 5: Principle 2: Focus: Sharpen Your Knife
-- 74 recognize you are procrastinating (step 1)
-- 75 impulse to procrastinate (whether due to aversion or distraction) doesn't last long
-- 76 progressive strategies
-- 78 Flow not necessarily compatible with ultralearning
-- 80 prepare environment for UL
-- 81 reading hypnosis - pantomiming reading
+74
+Learn to recognize when you are procrastinating; that is the first step to avoiding procrastination.

+75
+The impulse to procrastinate is actually quite a short-lived impulse.
+If you can stick to the task for even a few minutes, you should be able to outlast that impulse.

+78
+Flow, or being "in the zone", is not the same thing as "deliberate practice" - the latter requires constantly checking progress against goals and obtaining feedback; it doesn't seem to be compatible with a flow state.

+80
+Prepare your environment well for an ultralearning project.
+Try to remove distractions, and make sure everything you need is at hand (so you're not distracted getting up to look for it.)

+81
+When reading something difficult, there is a danger of entering into "reading hypnosis" where one is only "pantomiming the act of reading", that is following the words one at a time and turning pages, but having ceased to truly analyze and understand what one is reading.

+One possible remedy to reading hypnosis is a more active reading approach of taking short notes and regularly checking one's understanding.
 # Chapter 6: Principle 3: Directness: Go Straight Ahead
-- 92 Tempting to avoid direct learning by doing something easier or more fun
+92
+A direct learning approach is often difficult and uncomfortable.
+For example, speaking a language that you are learning.
+It can be very tempting to fall into poorer learning strategies by doing something that seems easier and more fun, like simply watching videos about the language you are learning.

+94
+**Transfer** is a word used in education to describe when you learn something in one context, and are able to apply it in a completely different context.

+It is an ability that formal education has notoriously failed to instill in many students.

+97
-- 97 direct learning solved problem of transfer; most formal learning indirect
+direct learning solved problem of transfer; most formal learning indirect

-- 97-8 learn knowledge as it interacts with reality
+97-8 learn knowledge as it interacts with reality

-- 99 Build knowledge outward from kernel of situation
+99 Build knowledge outward from kernel of situation

-- 101 tactics for direct learning: project etc
+101 tactics for direct learning: project etc
 # Chapter 7: Principle 4: Drill: Attack Your Weakest Point
 - 110 identify rate determining step in learning and drill on it
 - 112 seeming tension between direct and drill, but you have to alternate between them